humbleafrica-zz/humbleafrica.github.io/README.md

         Audio clips
     Also, they are in the process of creating a social media presence and would like to add links to their Facebook, Twitter and YouTube pages.

-    In this project brief I have chosen to create my own scenario based on the scenario provided.
+    In this project I have chosen to create my own scenario based on the scenario provided.
 My project will focus on an up and coming artist
     I will build a static (front-end only) website for the artist.

     The artist has been around for about 5 years and has experience of performing live at numerous events in Ghana.